joboog/cdSirius/README.md

    **Figure 3.** Sirius node parameter configuration.

 ### cdSirius parameter settings
+The range of possible settings for Sirius is very large and the corresponding job configurations can become quite complicated.
+The settings available within cdSirius represent a subset of possible parameters, chosen based on their general applicability and typical use cases.
+A complete guide for Sirius job parameters is beyond the scope of this program, but extensive documentation is available for Sirius [elsewhere](https://v6.docs.sirius-ms.io/methods-background/).
 1.  **Sirius Program Settings:**  These are global settings for the Sirius program service.
    - <ins>Sirius Program Path</ins>: Here you can set the program path for the Sirius executable.
 The default should be suitable for most installations, but can be changed for non-standard installations.
    - <ins>Save Sirius Result</ins>: Setting this to `True` will enable the .sirius workspace to be persisted as a permanent file, saved to the same directory with the cdResult file.
 This is useful if e.g. you plan to re-open and analyze data using the Sirius GUI at a later time.